Honest Comparison · Written By A Broker Who Uses Both

 You want to prospect the neighbors around a vacant industrial building

 SCAYLED.
-That's the entire product.
+That is the entire product.
 Two minutes to a verified contact list.
+I have seen brokers in Atlanta and Sydney book meetings the same day they scan.

 You need market data and property analytics